PrismarineJS/node-mojangson/README.md

 `mojangson.simplify` returns a simplified representation : keep only the value to remove one level.
 This loses the types so you cannot use the resulting representation to write it back.

-`mojangson.stringify` will take a js object with types and values for mojangson and make it into the a normalized mojangson string
+`mojangson.stringify` will take a js object with types and values for mojangson and make it into a normalized mojangson string

 ```js
 cosnt mojangson = require('mojangson')